yyamasak/TkSQLite-Cipher/README.md

 Purpose of this project
 -----------------------
-1. To provide encryption enabled TkSQLite and its binary executable.
+1. To provide encryption enabled TkSQLite and its binary executable for Windows.
-2. To provide encryption enabled TclSQLite package.
+2. To provide encryption enabled TclSQLite package for Windows.

 Background
 ----------